Winkingroad/dashlite/Readme.md

 npm test
 ```

 Please replace `<your MongoDB connection URI>` with your actual MongoDB connection URI.
-Let me know if you need help with anything else!